YuqiWu04/CP3407_GroupProject/iteration_2.md

    2.5 Optimise the overall UI design and content in study record for student and teacher logging.
 3days
 3. Identify Common Errors  6 days Priority: Medium
-   3.1 Match the colors detected to components of internet concepts 2 days 3.2 Use cloud or local memory to store the matching rules 2 days 3.3 Create user interaction interface of the function 2 days
+   3.1 Match the colors detected to components of internet concepts 2 days 3.2 Use cloud or local memory to store the matching rules and corresponding concepts 2 days 3.3 Create edit function for teacher's end 1 day 3.4 Create user interaction interface of the function 1 day
 5. Learning Experience 8 days Priority: High
    4.1 Get segmented polygons and fill them onto a blank mask.
 1 day 4.2 Extract the largest contour and approximate it into a quadrilateral.
 1 day